 Now come down another inch or two and start the story on the same page.

 Create another header on this page.
 All pages following the first page will need this same header.
 The header will contain the author’s “lastname/thebooktitle” on the left side and on the right side of the line, start the page numbers beginning with page ‘2’.
 It may do this automatically.

 Click out of the header and go to the meat of the page.
 Continue your story from page one.
 When you finish the story, hit return twice and type THE END.

 If you want to download the free .doc template, feel free.
 I will attach one shortly.

-If you found this information useful, consider supporting me, an independent self-published author, by sharing the articles, or getting a copy of Priscilla and the Sandman, or The Wondrous Wandering Acrobats Show.
+If you found this information useful, consider supporting me by sharing the articles, liking pages, leaving comments, or even getting a copy of Priscilla and the Sandman or The Wondrous Wandering Acrobats Show.